Hannah Davidson

 Biography

-I am a Tutor, Lecturer and Outreach Officer in Linguistics at the University of Oxford, a researcher at the University of Reading and an Associate Lecturer in German at the Open University.
-I am currently collecting and analysing data from young language learners on the ‘Progression in Primary Languages’ project.
-I have previously investigated multilingualism in Mauritian Creole-speaking and Telugu-speaking communities.
-For my PhD I studied the development of Mauritian Creole’s tense, mood and aspect (TMA) system and my recent postdoc project explored discourse markers in Mauritian Creole.
+I am a Junior Research Fellow in Linguistics at Newnham College, Cambridge and an Associate Lecturer in German at the Open University.
+I was previously a tutor, lecturer, postdoc researcher and outreach officer in Linguistics at the University of Oxford and a postdoc at the University of Reading on the ‘Progression in Primary Languages’ project.
+I am interested in multilingualism and discourse markers in Mauritian Creole-speaking and Telugu-speaking communities.
+For my PhD I studied the development of Mauritian Creole’s tense, mood and aspect (TMA) system.

 Interests